What is a Crisis?

 Montrose, CO

-People can walk in without an appointment with or without a family member or friend and receive outpatient care.
-Our highly skilled providers offer crisis assessments, group and individual therapy, peer support, psychiatry and medication management, and coordination of ongoing treatment.
-In-patient care is also available for up to 5 days within the CSU for people who need a safe, secure place to recover from a behavioral health crisis.
-The goal of treatment at the CSU is to help people recover quickly and return to their community.
+The Regional Crisis Center – Montrose offers walk-in crisis services without an appointment.
+Our highly skilled providers offer crisis assessments, withdrawal management, group and individual therapy, peer support, psychiatry and medication management, and coordination of ongoing treatment.
+The Regional Crisis Center – Montrose is for people who need a safe, secure place to recover from a behavioral health or substance use crisis.
+The goal of treatment at the Regional Crisis Center – Montrose is to help people recover quickly and return to their community.

 Serves people ages 12 and over